-Spam filters are a program that, by using different criteria, filters out unwanted and unsolicited bulk mail, thus preventing it from ever reaching email inboxes.
-Spam traps scrutinize your targeted emails to the minutest details so as to make sure irrelevant and poorly written content never reaches the subscribers.
+Spam filters are a program that, by using different criteria, filters out unwanted and unsolicited bulk mail, thus preventing it from ever reaching email inboxes. .

 Here are the things to take care of to avoid spam filters:

-It’s a good practice to always send emails from an email address that contains preferably your personal name with your brand name so that the recipients recognize you.
+Send emails from an email address that contains your personal name with your brand name so that the recipients recognize you.

 Why?
 Simply because in the sea of emails they receive every day, they have to choose which ones to open.
-And people prefer to open those which include a personal name in the ‘from’ box, rather than impersonal, generic one.
+And people prefer to open those which include a personal name in the ‘from’ box.

 43% of email recipients will click spam based solely on the info they see in the ‘from’ field, name and email address.

-Moreover, leading Email Service Providers (ESPs) tend to pay close attention to the ‘from’ field.
-Why?
-Because spam technology also has reputation based filtering that gathers information about the source of the message (IP address and domain) among other things.
-Changing the source IP address often signals shady business to ESPs.
-They will alert the ESP to perform a check on you.
-Ultimately, changing the email address frequently will confuse the receivers that will feel tempted to mark you as spam.
+Leading Email Service Providers (ESPs) also pay close attention to the ‘from’ field.
+Spam technology also has reputation based filtering that gathers information about the source of the message (IP address and domain) among other things.
+Changing the email address frequently will confuse the receivers that will feel tempted to mark you as spam.